 - For Ph.D. program in Composition: submit samples of your compositions in the form of scores, and if available, audio recordings via workable URL/links.

-- For Ph.D. programs in Musicology: submit samples of the your writing in the form of papers or theses, preferably on musical topics.
+- For Ph.D. programs in Musicology and Ethnomusicology: submit samples of the your writing in the form of papers or theses, preferably on musical topics.

 - These additional materials should be uploaded with your online application in the "Departmental Requirements” section.